 - If a group is being derecognized on the grounds of inactivity, all efforts should be made to make sure that the group is indeed inactive, including contacting past boards.

-- A two-thirds (2/3) vote by the ABC is required to derecognize a group.
+- A simple majority vote by the ABC is required to derecognize a group.

-- A demoted or derecognized group wishing to make an appeal must provide reasons for remaining recognized in writing to the Recognition Committee within fourteen (14) days of the date of original notification.
-A two-thirds vote (2/3) by the full ABC board is required to approve the appeal.
+- A demoted or derecognized group wishing to make an appeal must provide reasons for remaining recognized in writing to the New Group Recognition Chair within fourteen (14) days of the date of original notification.
+A simple majority vote by the full ABC board is required to approve the appeal.

 The By-Laws shall detail the procedures by which the ABC shall carry out its duties, including but not limited to budget allocation, appeals, group recognition, and judicial review, as well as policies relevant to groups, including but not limited to categorization, funding guidelines, and use of resources.

-The By-Laws shall be contained in a separate public document, entitled “ABC By-Laws” and may be amended by a two-thirds (2/3) majority vote of the ABC.
+The By-Laws shall be contained in a separate public document, titled “ABC By-Laws” and may be amended by a two-thirds (2/3) majority vote of the ABC.

 All committees, including the judiciary committee, are established by a proposal by the ABC Executive Board and a simple majority vote of the board.